bbiswal/bbiswal.github.io/about.md

 >Without concious and deliberate effort, inertia always wins.

-I named this blog __inercial__ (spanish for "inertial") to remind me to always get off the couch, learn new things, stay productive and explore the world.
+I named this blog __inercial__ (spanish for "inertial") to remind me to always keep moving, learn new things, stay productive and explore the world.

 Hopefully you'll find something here useful for your own interests or projects.
 Thanks for visiting!
 <p align="center">